Blueberry Cake

 BAKE Scrape the cake batter into the pan and level.
 With a spoon, dollop the Blueberry Jam-ish over the batter, the cake turns out prettier if you leave some batter exposed.
 Bake for 25 to 30 minutes until a thin knife inserted in the center comes out clean of cake batter.
 Let cool slightly.

 MAKE-AHEAD TIPS We love Blueberry Cake warm out of the oven.
 But if you cover and refrigerate the leftover cake, it'll still be moist and wonderful even a couple of days later.
 Does it even improve, slightly?
 Maybe!
-You can gently rewarm the cake or or just serve it cold.
+You can gently rewarm the cake or just serve it cold.

 VARIATIONS I think this would be wonderful (and very colorful!) made with a mix of rhubarb and blueberries.
 Or strawberries!
 Or peaches!
 Or apricots!
 Or any fruit that gets thick and jammy when gently cooked.

-ALANNA's (and CHRISTINA's) CAKE SIZING TIPS For sheer prettiness, I bake my Blueberry Cake in a fluted deep-dish ceramic pie pan, it's the area/volume equivalent of a 9x9 cake pan.
+ALANNA's CAKE SIZING TIPS For sheer prettiness, I bake my Blueberry Cake in a fluted deep-dish ceramic pie pan, it's the area/volume equivalent of a 9x9 cake pan.
 For an 11x17 baking dish, double the recipe.
 For a 9x13, increase all the ingredients by half except the egg; for 1-1/2 eggs, you could whisk two eggs and use 3/4 of the whisked amount.
 Or better yet, you could follow the guidance of the queen of recipe sizing, my sweet friend Christina from the sweet food blog, Dessert for Two.
-With Christina's recipe for Strawberry Cake for Two, she shares her secret when facing that "how to halve an egg conundrum".
+With Christina's recipe for Strawberry Cake for Two, she shares her secret when facing that pesky "how to halve an egg" conundrum.
 Her secret?
 She doesn't halve an egg.
 Instead, she adds an extra egg yolk to cookie dough and an extra egg white to cake batter.
 Sweet, yes?
 I'm a geek for stuff like this!
 (Boo hoo, Christina is soon leaving St. Louis, albeit for a very good reason, to live closer to family while raising her own family.
 She's not gone yet but is already missed!)

 Adapted from what Gourmet magazine in 2005 called Blueberry Pudding Cake.
 I first made this cake way back in 2005 but last year rediscovered the recipe with my sticky-pad notes while pouring through boxes of old Gourmet (sniff-sniff) magazines in the basement.
 Yes, boxes as in plural, as in multiple boxes, none of which I seem capable of giving up.